 - For dependent coverage under age 19 – copy of birth certificate(s) – the birth certificate must show the parent-child relationship to the insured or his/her spouse

-- For dependent coverage age 19 or over – Dependent Age 19 to 26 Enrollment form and a copy of birth certificate or, for handicapped dependent coverage – Handicapped Dependent Application and a copy of birth certificate.
+- For dependent coverage age 19 or over – Dependent Age 19 to 26 Enrollment/Change Form and a copy of birth certificate.
+For handicapped dependent coverage, a Handicapped Dependent Application and a copy of birth certificate.
 Birth certificates must show parent-child relationship to the insured or his/her spouse.

 - Employee Acknowledgement form